trinsic-id/mewmba/README.md

 ### Work log
 1. Supports (commented out) rickrolling someone, or the entire office
-2. Supports driving the cat on a roomba around to random location.
+2. Supports navigating to a random location on the same map.
 3. Refactor the rickrolling code to be more clear.
 4. Support having the cat chase random people around
 5. TODO - Support multiple people and multiple cats